 To practice diaphragmatic breathing, close your eyes or relax your focus.
 Take a long slow breath through your nose.
 Note how many seconds you spend inhaling and try to exhale for a second or two longer than you inhale.
 Repeat if necessary.

 Think about the breaths filling your lungs from the bottom through the top and completely emptying your lungs from top to bottom.
 Ensure you allow your abdomen and chest to move in and out with each breath.
 Your chest and abdomen may expand when you inhale and contract or "deflate" when you exhale.

-One of the benefits of this breathing technique is that you do not have to be sitting in a chair.
+One of the benefits of this technique is that you do not have to be sitting in a chair.
 Diaphragmatic breathing can be done anywhere, in any position, and takes seconds instead of minutes.
-Further, while you may find it soothing to practice diaphragmatic breathing daily, you can practice any time you feel stressed.
-There may be apps you can download for your smartphone which also guide you in this type of breathing.
+Further, while you may find it soothing to practice daily, you can practice any time you feel stressed.
+There may be apps you can download for your smartphone which also guide you.

 Total capacity of lung health may be required before participation is allowed in a holotropic practice, as it is focused on mental health and not physical health.

 After the deep respiration and bodywork sessions, patients may discuss what they have learned about themselves with the professional instructor.